 On November, 20, 2020, Luis Torres, individually and on behalf of a putative class, filed a securities class action lawsuit (the "Torres Lawsuit") in the United States District Court for the Northern District of Texas against Berry Corp. and certain of its current and former directors and officers (collectively, the "Defendants").
 The complaint asserts violations of Sections 11 and 15 of the Securities Act of 1933, and Sections 10(b) and 20(a) of the Exchange Act, on behalf of a putative class of all persons who purchased or otherwise acquired (i) common stock pursuant and/or traceable to the Company's 2018 IPO; or (ii) Berry Corp.'s securities between July 26, 2018 and November 3, 2020 (the "Class Period").
-In particular, the complaint alleges that the Defendants made false and misleading statements during the Class Period and in the offering materials for the IPO, concerning the Company's business, operational efficiency and stability, and compliance policies, that artificially inflated the Company's stock price, resulting in injury to the purported class members when the value of Berry Corp.'s common stock declined following release of its financial results for the third quarter of 2020 on November 3, 2020.
+In particular, the complaint alleges that the Defendants made false and misleading statements during the Class Period and in the offering materials for the IPO, concerning the Company's stock price, resulting in injury to the purported class members when the value of Berry Corp.'s common stock declined following release of its financial results for the third quarter of 2020 on November 3, 2020.